itead/IoTgo/README.md

 However, this platform is still very primitive.
 For now, it only supports three simple device types.
 We know what we provide is not enough to satisfy your need.
 That’s why we set up this Future Plan to improve IoTgo step by step.
 Let’s see what we will do in the near future.

-1. Improve UI design: display device connecting status and last connect time on device detail page.
+1. Improve UI design: display device connecting status and last connect time on device detail page. [*Connecting status* added]

 2. Support GPS device: receive device GPS information and display the exact location on google map.